liu115/liu115.github.io/index.md

 ---

 <!-- # About Me -->
 I'm currently a PhD student in [Prof. Angela Dai](https://www.3dunderstanding.org/team.html)'s 3D AI Lab at TU Munich.
-My research focuses on 3D reconstruction and scene understanding.
+My research focuses on data-driven 3D reconstruction and scene understanding.
 In particular, I’m interested in incorporating semantic or geometric priors into 3D reconstruction.

 Previously, I was a research assistant working with [Prof. Min Sun](https://aliensunmin.github.io/) at National Tsing Hua University (NTHU).
 I received MSc and BSc degrees in Computer Science at National Taiwan University (NTU), where I worked on 3D point cloud understanding and robotic grasping with [Prof. Winston Hsu](https://winstonhsu.info/).